 Nature and Source of Drift

-Apparent drift is caused by the rotation of the earth.
+The rotation of the Earth causes apparent drift.
 The torque which may cause drift may be separated into two main categories.

 - Acceleration sensitive drift: Generally caused by mass unbalance.